-5. Confidentiality
+6. Confidentiality

-- 5.1.
-We recognise that all matters relating to Child Protection are confidential. - 5.2.
-The Head Teacher or Designated Teacher will disclose any information about a pupil to other members of staff on a need to know basis only. - 5.3.
-All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 5.4.
-All staff must be aware that they cannot promise a child to keep secrets. - 5.5.
+- 6.1.
+We recognise that all matters relating to Child Protection are confidential. - 6.2.
+The Head Teacher or Designated Teacher will disclose any information about a pupil to other members of staff on a need to know basis only. - 6.3.
+All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 6.4.
+All staff must be aware that they cannot promise a child to keep secrets. - 6.5.
 Any paperwork relating to Child Protection will be kept securely in a locked cabinet.
-A log book will identify when the cabinet is opened and by whom. - 5.6.
-Any confidential information stored electronically is double password-protected.
+A log book will identify when the cabinet is opened and by whom. - 6.6.
+Any confidential information stored electronically is double password-protected. - 6.7.
+Internal sharing of confidential information on a child where there are safeguarding concerns will be done via MyConcern from January 2020.
+This is a recognised safeguarding software which will securely log and track concerns.

-6. Supporting Staff
+7. Supporting Staff

-- 6.1.
-We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting. - 6.2.
+- 7.1.
+We recognise that staff working in the school who have become involved with a child who has suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting. - 7.2.
 We will support such staff by providing an opportunity to talk through their anxieties with the designated teacher and to seek further support as appropriate.